scalabli/quo/docs/commands.rst

 After that point we can register as many subcommands as we want and each subcommand can return a processor function to modify the stream of lines.

-One important thing of note is that Click shuts down the context after each callback has been run.
+One important thing of note is that quo shuts down the context after each callback has been run.
 This means that for instance file types cannot be accessed in the `processor` functions as the files will already be closed there.
 This limitation is unlikely to change because it would